aarushijain16/Sales-and-Demand-Driven-Inventory-Planning-Retail-/README.md

 - Multi-warehouse operations

 # 📌 Note
-This analysis uses the publicly available MAven Superstore dataset.
+This analysis uses the publicly available Maven Superstore dataset.
 Financial impacts are estimated using industry-standard benchmarks to reflect real-world retail scale.

 # 💬 How this helps you as a client
 If you are facing: